wekesa931/Restaurant-Review-app/README.md

                 return fetch(e.request)
 ```
 ## HOSTING
-The site has been hosted [HERE](https://wekesa931.github.io/Restaurant-Review-app/). with git pages
+The site has been hosted [HERE](https://wekesa931.github.io/Restaurant-Review-app/) with git pages.
+However for better experience, clone the project to your local director